seth-stansberry/pen-cookie/README.md

-Gitbook based Pen Test Reporting
+Sphynx based Pen Test Reporting
 ====================

 A boilerplate for creating reproducible and consistent note taking structure to put together pen test reports.
 This project was designed after frustrations with KeepNote and wanting to create a template to keep my reporting more organized through constant note taking.

+Note: Project is under construction migrating from Gitbook to Sphynx right now.
+README.md is being updated as well.
 Credit
 ------
 > Credit for the original template this was designed around [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science).
 The philosophy of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science): *A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.*